 Hard time on the Dragon Spine.
 The H9 is a relatively tough trail running challenge in the Heat and Humidity of Georgia.
-This year, in addition to the marathon race and the 50-mile fat-ass style (Phatt-ass Phifty) trail run continue to be the main race activities.
+The marathon race and the 50-mile fat-ass style (Phatt-ass Phifty) trail run continue to be the main race activities.
 The Skeenah Gap Run (SGR) has been modified from what was offered last year (2013) to be a 34 mile race (~50k).
 All the courses run along the Coosa Trail and the Dragon-Spine of the Duncan Ridge Trail (DRT).
 The trails have a few flat sections but most sections of the trails are climbs and descents (some run-able, some not so run-able).
 Time cutoffs are enforced to ensure runners are capable of moving downcourse at a reasonable pace.
 The final cutoffs are 11.8 hours for the marathon, 20 hours for the PHA-50, and 15 hours for the SGR.
 The SGR does not go to Wolfpen Gap and does not traverse the Duncan Ridge Road.

 H9 50M Fat Ass